methodphoto/mincc/data/1986/1986-brook.md

 title: "Brook v The Min"
 gameLocation: "The Pirrie Hall Recreation Ground"
 gameDate: "14/06/1986"
+shortReport: "Brook batted first and all out for 123.
+The Min replied with 125 for 6 wkts."
 result: "The Min won by 4 wkts"
 resultType: "Won"
 type: "game"
 ---

-Played at {gameLocation} on {gameDate}

-Brook batted first and all out for 123.
-The Min replied with 125 for 6 wkts.

-Result: {result}

 E Garland: Best bowling